Why Retirees Need a Different Kind of Dentistry

 Questions to Ask Potential Providers

-"What experience do you have treating patients my age with my health conditions?" ensures that the provider understands your unique needs.
-"How do you coordinate with my other healthcare providers?" evaluates their approach to comprehensive care.
+- "What experience do you have treating patients my age with my health conditions?" - Ensures the provider understands your unique needs

-"What's your philosophy about treatment for older adults?" helps you understand their approach to conservative vs. aggressive care.
-"How do you handle medical emergencies during dental treatment?" ensures appropriate safety protocols.
+- "What's your philosophy about treatment for older adults?" - Helps you understand their approach to conservative vs. aggressive care

 Making Your Decision